-The Bank has a robust and comprehensive policy for assessing, measuring and managing liquidity risk.
+The Bank has comprehensive policy for assessing, measuring and managing liquidity risk.
 The ALCO is responsible for defining and approving the Bank's liquidity policy in accordance with the broader Risk Policies established by the Risk Committee.

-The Bank's Liquidity Policy will reflect CRD IV requirements and the Central Bank of Ireland's requirements for the Management of Liquidity Risk.
+The Bank's Liquidity Policy reflects CRD IV requirements and the Central Bank of Ireland's requirements for the Management of Liquidity Risk in addition to relevant EBA guidelines on the Internal Liquidity Adequacy Assessment Process (ILAAP).

 The liquidity risk framework is subject to internal oversight, challenge and governance.
 The ALCO has primary responsibility and reports to the Board Risk Committee.
 Liquidity risk is also monitored by the control functions as appropriate.